duskjet/aspnetcore-json-rpc/README.md

 `400` | The `Content-Length` header has a value that differs from the actual content length `415` | The `Content-Encoding` header is specified and is not the `identity` value

-- With logger factory availability, the following events may appear in a journal with the related details (e.g. method name, request identifier):
+- With logger factory availability, the following events may appear in a journal:

 ID | Level | Reason
 :---: | --- | ---